cody1213/static-dev-boilerplate/src/js/footnotes/README.md

 # Footnotes
 This takes a standard BibTex file and creates footnotes.
 It's a work in progress.
-For not, add a `.bib` file and run `node footnotes-prepare.js` to create a footnotes JSON file.
+Add a `.bib` file and run `node footnotes-prepare.js` to create a footnotes JSON file.
+Then include the footnotes in your javascript.